 Psoriasis is a non-contagious skin disease that affects almost 10 million people across North America.
-About 500,000 people are living with psoriasis in Canada.
-Psoriasis usually appears between the ages of 15 and 35 and the average age at diagnosis is 28, but people of any age can be affected.
+About 1 million people are living with psoriasis in Canada.
+The likelihood of developing psoriasis seems to peak between the ages of 30 and 39 years, and between 50 and 69 years old, but people of any age can be affected.

 Doctors don't know what causes psoriasis.
 However, they do know that the certain cells of the immune system known as T-cells are involved in the inflammation.
 One theory is that the T-cells are triggered and become overactive in psoriasis.
 It is suspected that there's a genetic element; however, psoriasis can appear in children who have no family history of the disease.
 It is estimated that there is a 10% chance of a person developing psoriasis if they have one parent with the condition and a 30% chance if both parents are affected.
 This compares with a 2% to 4% incidence of psoriasis in the general population.

 The process of inflammation is less of a mystery.
 Normally, skin cells reproduce just fast enough to replace dying cells on the surface, so that there is always about the same number of skin layers.
 However, when the skin is wounded, cells go into overdrive.
 Cells reproduce much faster, and extra blood is pumped to the site to help with wound healing.
 The result is redness and inflammation.

 In psoriasis, undamaged skin goes into the wound-repair cycle.
 New cells appear and push their way to the surface faster than they can be shed.
 The extra cells create a raised area.
 The cells on top receive no blood.
 They quickly die to form the scaly white crust associated with psoriasis lesions.
 What is normally a 28- to 30-day process to shed and replace skin cells takes only 3 to 5 days in psoriasis.

 Sometimes, psoriasis flare-ups can be provoked by external triggers.
 Possible triggers of flare-ups include: